- What hardware does Typica work with?

 What hardware does Typica work with?

 See the Hardware Compatability Table to learn what hardware will work with Typica on which operating systems.
 If your device is not listed, Typica is not known to work with it.
 If you'd like to add support for additional hardware, patches are welcome.
-For most new installations at roasters using thermocouples, the Phidgets 1048 is recommended.
+See Recommended Hardware for advice on new installations.

 Does Typica work with my coffee roaster?